josharian/secretrabbit/readme.md

 ### Status

 Partial coverage.
-Ready to use.
+API is not stable yet.
+Otherwise ready to use.

 ### Acknowledgement